-So what should Ghosh’s successor – whoever he she or may be – do once Ghosh moves on to become Master of Balliol College, Oxford, next spring?
-I studied at Balliol at the 1990s and wish Ghosh well there, but I hope she won’t allow the college to drift as the National Trust has done in recent years.
-And I hope her successor won’t be tempted to retreat to a comfort zone of chintz and creamed teas to keep the Daily Mail happy.
+So what should Ghosh’s successor – whoever he or she might be – do once Ghosh moves on to become Master of Balliol College, Oxford, next spring?
+I studied at Balliol in the 1990s and I wish Ghosh well there, but I hope she won’t allow the college to drift as the National Trust has done in recent years.
+And I hope her successor at the Trust won’t be tempted to retreat to a comfort zone of chintz and creamed teas to keep the Daily Mail happy.
 As well-off Baby Boomers keep on retiring, joining the National Trust and encouraging their children and grandchildren to do the same, there may seem to be no pressing economic need to change.
 But recent British history is full of cherished institutions that failed to innovate and entered a rapid spiral of decline: the Labour Party in Scotland, the Liberal Democrats pretty much everywhere, Woolworths and British Home Stores.
 The Trust has no God-given right to thrive and survive.

 One big reason for all the silly-season stories in the conservative media is that the Trust isn’t giving them anything else to write about.
 Ghosh was only half-right when she pointed out that the Trust should be about landscapes more than country houses.
 She should have added that the Trust should also be as much about towns and cities as it is about the countryside.